Heroes-Profile/heroesprofile/resources/docs/1.0/terms.md

 <a name="game_map"></a>

 ### Game Map
 All of the game maps in the current rank rotation.
+Choosing a game map will only return results for the map selected.

 <a name="hero_level"></a>